ajama0609/emg_hand_manipulation/README.md

 - **Filtering:** A **10th order Butterworth bandpass filter** was implemented with cutoff frequencies between **20 Hz and 450 Hz** to remove motion artifacts, baseline drift, and high-frequency noise outside the typical EMG frequency range.
 - **Segmentation:** Signals were segmented according to gesture labels with pauses between gesture executions to minimize overlap.

-These preprocessing steps help enhance the signal quality and improve classifier performance.
+These preprocessing steps help enhance signal quality and improve classifier performance.

 ---